frankmwito/youbloom-Locust--performance-testing--load-testing-/README.md

 Reporting & Analysis

-Find attached reports based on the Two hosts
+Find attached reports based on the Two hosts in the results folder.